 It took me about 5 minutes of brainstorming to realise that i could experience all of the above in my own backyard – The Himalayas.
 Next: which part of the Himalayas to go to?
 For the uninitiated, the Himalayas are the tallest and the most intimidating mountain ranges in the world.
-They span across from Afghanistan all the way to China and East India.
-They include some 12 countries along the way.
+They span across from Afghanistan all the way to China and East India and include some 12 countries along the way.
 They are the source of fresh water to 500 million Indians.
 The high himalayan glaciers give rise to the massive Ganges, Brahmaputra and Indus rivers.
 So then again, where do we go?

 Nepal?
 Sikkim?
 Arunachal?
 Himachal?
 Ladakh?
 Uttaranchal?
 Kashmir?
 Gilgit-Baltistan?
 Tibet?

-So i turned to google images.
+I turned to google images.
 Well, all these places seemed quite breathtaking.
 I needed a better approach to decide.
 But first, I settled on trekking in the Indian Himalayas.
 For starters, it’s my homeland and that would make navigation and communication pretty easy.
 This meant that I had to narrow down to one region among Sikkim, West Bengal, Himachal, Uttaranchal and Kashmir.
 To help me decide, I turned to the old faithful – r/India.
 Took me about 10 mins of perusing the trekking threads to come across Indiahikes.
 These guys are a trekking startup based in Bengaluru.
 They organize trekking tours across India.
 Their website even listed treks based on whether you wanted to experience snow and which months give you the best experience.
 They had treks to Himachal, Uttaranchal and Sikkim.
 They listed treks based on difficulty level.
 Man each trek had a baseline fitness level you had to have!

-So I looked at the different treks mentioned and settled upon Rupin Pass.
+Then I looked at the different treks mentioned and settled upon Rupin Pass.
 It’s a trek that starts in Uttaranchal and ends in Sangla, Himachal Pradesh.
 An 8 day trek with days 4-8 in high snow…and this is in the month of May when the snow cover is the highest.
 Being at a high altitude, the Himalayan villages are spared the wrath of the Indian summer.
 Temperatures of 2 degress in India in May felt like a great deal.
 Sitting in Singapore in 30 degree weather, I knew I had to do this Rupin Pass trek.

 And so we paid the fee of INR 14000 for the 8 day Rupin Pass trek in May 2015.
 Next, getting fit enough to do the trek and buying trekking equipment….